kanekirsten07/PumpkinSpice/README.md

 ## Running In Steam

-To run Project nutmeg as a steam client, you need to do a couple of things.
+To run Project PumpkinSpice as a steam client, you need to do a couple of things.

 1. ensure that steam is open on your machine and you are logged into your steam account
 2. load up the editor